-Cyprus is a popular holiday destination for European travellers.
+The eastern Mediterranean island of Cyprus is a popular holiday destination for European travellers.
 Boasting a hot, sunny climate, a long coastline and a status as EU and Eurozone member (in the south and west of the island, at least), its beaches fill during the summer months with work-weary tourists wanting nothing more than to stretch out in the sun.
-But what about the winter months?
-Is worth the effort to visit Cyprus in winter, and what it is like to visit during the offseason?
+But what about the winter months, or even spending Christmas in Cyprus?
+Is worth the effort to visit Cyprus in the offseason, and what should you expect during your trip?

 I often travel for New Year, taking advantage of the post-Christmas quiet time for a bit of escapism after the hustle and bustle of the festive season.
-I must admit that Cyprus hasn’t always been on my personal radar, as my travel preferences tend more towards adventure travel and exploring the countries I visit, rather than crashing out on a beach (which is always fun for a few hours, but which I find hard to tolerate for long periods because… well, there’s a WORLD out there).
-But when I was brainstorming suitable destinations for my New Year break, Cyprus was suggested to me and promptly took a hold of my imagination.
+I must admit that Cyprus hasn’t always been on my personal radar, as my travel preferences tend more towards adventure travel and exploring the countries I visit rather than crashing out on a beach.
+But when I was brainstorming suitable destinations for my New Year break, Cyprus was suggested to me and promptly took hold of my imagination.
 Maybe this was the big opportunity to check out a country I wouldn’t otherwise consider, at a time of year when the tourists are less interested and the temperatures cool enough to explore.
 So I set off to test out my theory.

 Well, Cyprus in winter was a GREAT decision.
 Want to know why?

 The biggie.
-Visiting Cyprus in the offseason is all well and good, but iffy weather can put a serious dampener on your experience, right?
-Cyprus in December proved to be wonderful.
+Visiting Cyprus in January is all well and good, but iffy weather can put a serious dampener on your experience, right?
+Cyprus winter temperatures proved to be wonderful.
 Temperatures hovered around 18-20 Celsius (the mid-60s Fahrenheit), with blue skies and sunshine.
-For a North European such as myself, this was a perfect temperature.
+For a North European such as myself, this was the perfect temperature.
 I spent most of my trip in a t-shirt, soaking up the rays without the overheating and sunburn that I usually encounter in hotter temperatures.
-Beach weather it’s not, but great mood-boosting and sightseeing weather?
+It’s not really beach weather, but great mood-boosting and sightseeing weather?
 Definitely.

 Well, there weren’t any.
 Or very few, anyway.
 My image of Cyprus has always been one of beaches and bars crowded with drunk foreigners (a fair chunk of them British), and this was one of the main things putting me off the country as a destination.
-But at this time of year, all I really encountered were locals and expats who clearly lived there over the winter months.
+But at this time of year, all I really encountered were locals and expats who apparently lived there over the winter months.
 Tourists were few and far between, and, from what I could see, sober and respectful.
-If you want to see Cyprus without the crowds, this is the time to go.
+This is the time to take a Cyprus break if you want to experience the island

 The historic sites

-With its beautiful Mediterranean coastline and the gorgeous Troodos mountains at its heart, the island is a great place for hiking and walking.
+With its beautiful Mediterranean coastline and the gorgeous Troodos mountains at its heart, the island is an excellent place for hiking and walking.
 Visiting Cyprus in January means the temperatures are perfect for a bit of outdoor exertion.
-I enjoyed clifftop walks on the Cavo Greco (Cape Greco) peninsula, as well as inland north of Limassol, where rolling countryside is punctuated by lakes and dried up reservoirs which make for fascinating views.
+I enjoyed clifftop walks on the Cavo Greco (Cape Greco) peninsula, as well as inland north of Limassol, where rolling countryside is punctuated by picturesque lakes and dried up reservoirs.
 The Troodos mountains get snow in winter, so it’s possible to take a snowy hike or even go skiing in the morning, before heading down to the coast for a bracing dip in the sea in the afternoon.
-Without heat to worry about, it’s a great time of year to check out Cyprus’s outdoors.
+Without heat to worry about, it’s the perfect time of year to check out

-If you want access to a wide range of accommodation at reasonable prices, Cyprus in winter is a great choice.
+If you want access to a wide range of accommodation at inexpensive prices, there are plenty of cheap hotels in Cyprus in the winter months.
 By travelling out of season, you have less competition for rooms, and rates are very reasonable.
 Some hotel services might be lacking at this time of year (hotels bars and restaurants suffer from the lack of guests), but there is so much available outside your hotel that this really isn’t an issue.

-I stayed at the Apollonia Holiday Apartments in Paphos, and can highly recommend them for location, hospitality and facilities if you are staying in the west of the island and want affordable, good value accommodation.
-Check out http://apolloniacy.com/ for more info (not sponsored/affiliate).
+There are a multitude of apartments in Cyprus to rent for every budget.
+I stayed at the Apollonia Holiday Apartments in Paphos, and can highly recommend them for location, hospitality and facilities if you are staying in the west of the island and want affordable, good value accommodation for your Paphos holidays.
+Check out http://apolloniacy.com/ for more info (not sponsored).

 So, should I visit Cyprus in winter?